John L. Smith has printed false and defamatory statements about me in the Las Vegas Review Journal that are total lies

 Everybody has to answer to somebody.
 As Bob Dylan put it, “You gotta serve somebody.”
 That’s what this website is about, Sally.
 Husband John L. Smith is answering to me right now.

-Posted in Uncategorized | Comments Off on John L. Smith’s Wife, Sally Denton, Seems to Have a Problem With Family History
+Posted in Blog Posts | Comments Off on John L. Smith’s Wife, Sally Denton, Seems to Have a Problem With Family History

 John L. Smith, Las Vegas, & Jon Ralston: Looks Like One Jon Is Doing Better Than The Other John!